 At this point the convolved signal was mixed with the background noise, taking into account the overall signal amplitude, in such a way that the absolute Equivalent Sound Pressure Level of the music at the ears of the subject was adjusted to 90 dB-lin, whilst the background noise was perceived with the same SPL as measured inside the car.
-This level adjustment revealed to be the most time consuming and delicate point of the whole auralization process.
-This was also due to the fact that, listening to the reconstructed signals, it seemed that the background noise was too high compared with the music: this fact is due to the capabilities of our brain to concentrate only on the music when driving at a car, and neglecting the environmental noise, so anyone remember his listening experiences on real cars with much lower noise than the reality.
+This level adjustment revealed to be the most time consuming and delicate point of the whole signal processing.
+This was also due to the fact that, listening to the reconstructed signals, it seemed that the background noise was too high compared with the music: the capabilities of our brain to concentrate only on the music when driving at a car, and neglecting the environmental noise, make so that anyone remembers his listening experiences on real cars with much lower noise than the reality.